& Freight Forwarding Services

 A formal entry is the process by which CPB authorization is obtained for importing merchandise valued over $2500.
 It involves the timely delivery of documents or data to CBP, submission of a Customs Bond, and the payment of duties, taxes and fees.

-What are a few examples of when a Formal Entry must be made for an aircraft being imported?
+What are a few examples of when a Formal Entry must be made for an imported aircraft?

 - An aircraft is purchased overseas and brought into the U.S. by the buyer (Importer of Record is the buyer)